libreswitch/ops/docs/layer3_interface_cli.md

 #### Example
-Configures an IPv4 address on the interface.
+Configure an IPv4 address on the interface.
 ```
 hostname(config-if)# interface 1
 hostname(config-if)# ip address 172.16.100.10/24